Souvenir hunting at Brasília Kubitschek International ….

 Yet amazingly, Brasília International can only boast just a handful of direct international flights to destinations such as Lisbon, Lima, Miami and Atlanta.
-We are sure more international routes will follow soon especially now that the new terminal has opened, and that Brazil is gearing up to host the World Cup in 2014.
+We are sure more international routes will follow soon especially now that the new terminal has opened.

 What the predominantly domestic passenger mix does mean, however, is that recognisable international brand names are pretty thin on the ground.
 Now this isn’t necessarily a bad thing, especially if you are looking to track down a last-minute souvenir or gift, but if you are after the reassurance of the big brands head to the main duty-free store, which is run by Swiss travel-retail giant, Dufry.